segasai/q3c/README.md

 - q3c_ipixcenter(ra, dec, bits) -- the function returning the ipix value of the pixel center of certain depth covering the specified (ra,dec)

-- q3c_version() -- returns the version of Q3C installed
+- q3c_version() -- returns the version of Q3C that is installed

 ## Query examples